xiaolng/DSPS_FBianco/CodeofConduct.md

-# Data Science for (Physical) Scientists Code of Conduct
+# Machine Learning for Time Series Analysis Code of Conduct

 **Diversity is a resource that enriches us culturally and intellectually.